Way back in lesson 1.4 -- Variable assignment and initialization, we discuss 6 basic types of initialization for objects with fundamental types:

 returns by value), and GCC elides all 4.

 It’s not important to memorize when the compiler does / doesn’t do copy elision.
-Just know that it is an optimization that your compiler will perform if it can, and if you expect to see your copy constructor called and it isn’t, copy elision is probably why.
+Just know that it is an optimization that your compiler will perform if it can.
+If you expect to see your copy constructor called and it isn’t, copy elision is probably why.